rjturek/dot-files/README.md

 ```

 ### Grab this repo
-Copy SSH keys - or make new ones and add to GitHub
+Copy SSH keys, or make new ones and add to GitHub
 Copy id_rsa and id_rsa.pub from from ~/.ssh to new machine's ~/.ssh
 ```
 git clone git@github.com:rjturek/dot-files.git .